hajeong815/ima_namespace_activation/container/container_imans.md

 swtpm socket --tpmstate dir=/dir/to/your/dockerfile/myvtpm --tpm2 --ctrl type=tcp,port=2322 \
    --server type=tcp,port=2321 --flags not-need-init -d
 ```

+For more information about using swtpm socket interface with port, check [swtpm wiki](https://github.com/stefanberger/swtpm/wiki/Using-the-IBM-TSS-with-swtpm).

 Then, proceed to the next steps.